cloudlinux/imunify360-documentation/docs/email/README.md

       --offset int            From which offset results to return (pagination) --script-name string    Script name to filter
       --sender-email string   Sender email to filter
-      --since int             The number of seconds which passed from the flag value until now (default 3600)
+      --since string          show entries starting from [now - since] time
+                              format: [DIGIT(s)][MODIFIER]
+                              	supported modifiers 's' - seconds, 'm' - minutes, 'h' - hours, 'd' - days, e.g. 1h, 2d
+                              	examples: 100s, 5m, 1h, 5d (default "1h")
 ```

 By using the stats command directly, all sender objects are returned as follows.
-The `--since` flag can be used to retrieve sender objects within a certain period of time (in seconds).
+The `--since` flag can be used to retrieve sender objects within a certain period of time.

 **Command**

 ```
-ie-cli am stats --since 5000
+ie-cli am stats --since 10h
 ```

 **Output**